Clifford Woolf

 J Comp Neurol

-Authors: Authors: Central terminations of cutaneous mechanoreceptive afferents in the rat lumbar spinal cord
+Authors: Authors: The properties of neurones recorded in the superficial dorsal horn of the rat spinal cord

 View full abstract on Pubmed